-If you want to make this a meal, I’d suggest serving it with a salad (I recommend this kale salad with apples and raisins or an asparagus ribbon salad with beets and burrata) and/or a pile of vegetables.
+If you want to make this a meal, I’d suggest serving it with a salad (I recommend this kale salad with apples and raisins) and/or a pile of vegetables.
 Roasted broccoli would be amazing with this and so would these roasted green beans with Parmesan.
 Some crusty bread dipped in olive oil is always a good choice too if you are craving some carbs.

 Do you LOVE Chicken Parmesan?
 Here’s some recipes you may like:

 - Baked Chicken Parmesan and Broccoli sheet pan dinner (only one pan to wash!)

 - Spaghetti Squash with Parmesan and Herbs (vegetarian or add chicken)